dqops/dqo/docs/checks/column/text/text-mean-length.md

 **Check description**

-Verifies that the length of a text in a column does not exceed the mean accepted length.
+Verifies that the mean (average) length of texts in a column is within an accepted range.
 Analyzes every monthly partition and creates a separate data quality check result with the time period value that identifies the monthly partition.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|